 for the duration of 4 years.
 Single Overseas Student Health Cover policy for the duration of the student visa.

 To be eligible you must:

-- be either a domestic or international candidate currently residing in Australia.
+- be either a domestic or international candidate.
 Domestic includes candidates with Australian Citizenship, Australian Permanent Residency or New Zealand Citizenship.

 - meet Deakin's PhD entry requirements

 - be enrolling full time and hold an honours degree (first class) or an equivalent standard master's degree with a substantial research component.

 Please refer to the research degree entry pathways page for further information.